|Title:||Head Coach, Women's Volleyball|

-Coach Callie Phillips brings fifteen years of coaching experience to the Johnson & Wales volleyball program.
+Coach Callie Phillips brings sixteen years of coaching experience to the Johnson & Wales volleyball program.
 She considers it an honor and a privilege to be the head coach at Johnson & Wales and works hard to maintain a program that reflects the school's values and makes its faculty, staff, and students proud.

 Upon graduation from Appalachian State University in 2000, Coach Phillips returned to her alma mater high school as a varsity assistant.
 The next year, she continued as a varsity assistant and took over the junior varsity team, leading it to conference championships in 2001 and 2002 and a 20-win season in 2002.
 In 2003, she moved on to Jay M. Robinson High School in Concord, NC where the school was in its third season.
 As head coach, she worked to establish a competitive program there from 2003-2008 that was highlighted by a 2005 team that won the conference regular season and tournament titles.
 This team also claimed the district title and finished as the regional runner-up.
 Coach Phillips compiled a record of 88-44 while at Jay M. Robinson and was awarded the Conference Coach of the Year award in 2005.
 Several of her players continued their athletic careers in college.

 Coach Phillips believes in hard work, determination, intelligence on the court, and teamwork.
 Her team supports these values as they strive to make a difference in the classroom, on campus, and in the community.
 She completed her high school teaching career as a special education lead teacher for Cabarrus County Schools before joining JWU in a full-time capacity in July 2014.
-She is a North Carolina native and lives with her spouse in Harrisburg, NC.
+She is a North Carolina native and lives in Harrisburg, NC.